 By Jon Cowan, Senior Account Manager of Food Solutions, and Tom Nessen, Senior Solution Engineer of Food Solutions, Plex Systems

 Companies that produce contaminated food face more aggressive actions than ever before.
-In a landmark move on Monday, the FDA suspended all operations at Sunland, the organic peanut butter processor and distributor whose products had been recalled earlier this fall for salmonella poisoning.
+In a landmark move, the FDA suspended all operations at Sunland, the organic peanut butter processor and distributor whose products had been recalled earlier this fall for salmonella poisoning.

 This is the first time the FDA has ever prevented a company from producing or distributing food products without having to go to court first.
 The agency was exercising the enforcement authority it was granted in the Food Safety Modernization Act (FSMA) enacted last year.